What is Osteoarthritis (OA) of the hips and knees, and how can it be helped with Regenerative Therapy?

 The treatments described herein are considered experimental and have not been evaluated or approved by the FDA.

-Hip and Knee Osteoarthritis– A sampling of studies supporting Adipose-Derived Tissue therapy:
+Hip and Knee Osteoarthritis– A sampling of studies supporting stem cell therapy:

 Autologous micro-fragmented adipose tissue for the treatment of diffuse degenerative knee osteoarthritis: an update at 3 year follow-up